DaveMDS/python-efl/README.md

 To install download and unpack a tarball and run:
 ```
-python setup.py build
+python -m build
-python setup.py install --user
+python -m pip install dist/python-efl-X.Y.Z.whl

 or
-sudo python setup.py install (for sistem-wide installation)
+sudo python -m pip install dist/python-efl-X.Y.Z.whl (for sistem-wide installation)
 ```

-NOTE: due to strange cython+gcc behaviour we highly suggest to build python-efl using clang.
+NOTE: due to cython+gcc behaviour we highly suggest to build python-efl using clang, it's twice faster and eat less ram.
 If you experience issues using gcc (like memory exhausted or strange compile errors) just use clang in this way:

 ```
-CC=clang python setup.py build
+CC=clang python -m build
 ```

 ## Source repository